kennykay20/kenny-proto-services/README.md

 Set up test for protobuf

-# Publish to Github Package
+# Publish to NPM Package

-To be able to publish new changes to github packages.
+To be able to publish new changes to npm packages.
 Pls take the following steps:

 - run `npm publish` to publish your changes.